LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 While there are arguably a lot of different solutions to this problem with many strategies that are more sophisticated than a command-line interface, it is a good first step.
 Firstly, it has the advantage of being platform-independent without requiring additional dependencies.
 Secondly, it does not require learning additional tooling or the installation of additional software to control the different experiments.

 Huggingface provides a built-in solution for building these interfaces called `HfArgumentParser`.
-It is a extended version of Pythons `argsparse` parser and creates command-line interfaces by parsing the fields of `dataclasses` and them as command-line arguments.
+It is an extended version of Pythons `argsparse` parser and creates command-line interfaces by parsing the fields of `dataclasses` and them as command-line arguments.
 Since most configuration classes of the `transformers` library are `dataclasses,` the `HfArgumentParser` can flexibly control nearly every aspect of the training.
-Also it can be easily extended by creating custom `dataclasses` that hold additional parameters (like in listing )
+Also, it can be easily extended by creating custom `dataclasses` that hold additional parameters (like in listing )

 ```{code-cell} ipython
 from dataclasses import dataclass, field